zopefoundation/Products.PluginRegistry/README.txt

 Products.PluginRegistry
 =======================

-Products.PluginRegistry offers a simple component registry with the ability to register components for specific interfaces and order them.
+Products.PluginRegistry offers a simple persistent registry which allows the site manager to registe components for specific interfaces, and to order them.

 Installation
 ------------